Skip to main content

 There is hope

 Long story short, it is possible to delete porn’s harmful effects on your brain.
 Whatever connections you’ve built with your favorite porn site, it can be reversed over time.
-You can form new connections, make new habits, and work toward a healthier brain.
+You can form connections, make new habits, and work toward a healthier brain.

 Rest assured, our brains are fully customizable, and we decide how they change.